stacks-network/docs/src/pages/build-apps/references/stacks-connect.md

 ### Transit private key

-The transit private is an ephemeral key that is used to encrypt secrets that need to be passed from the Blockstack App to the decentralized app during the authentication process.
+The transit private is an ephemeral key that is used to encrypt secrets that need to be passed from the authenticator to the decentralized app during the authentication process.
 It is randomly generated by the app at the beginning of the authentication response.

 The public key that corresponds to the transit private key is stored in a single element array in the `public_keys` key of the authentication request token.
-The Blockstack App encrypts secret data such as the app private key using this public key and sends it back to the app when the user signs in to the app.
+The authenticator encrypts secret data such as the app private key using this public key and sends it back to the app when the user signs in to the app.
 The transit private key signs the app authentication request.